 Bass is a native of Los Angeles.
 She attended Hamilton High School and Cal State Dominguez Hills with a BA in Health Sciences.
 As a child, Bass became interested in community activism observing and participating in the Civil Rights Movement with her father, a mail carrier.
 It was during this time that she decided to devote her life to effecting social change in her community.

 She is a 1982 graduate and former faculty member of the USC Keck School of Medicine Primary Care PA Program.
-She was one of the first PAs to be hired to work in the emergency department at LSU Medical Center.
 In addition to her teaching role, Bass was director of the school’s Health Careers Opportunity Program (HCOP) designed to increase the number of individuals from educationally or economically disadvantaged backgrounds that enter health and allied health professions programs.
 She helped establish Project Prepare for the USC PA program which provided opportunities for individuals interested in becoming PAs to shadow PAs at work and learn firsthand how to improve their credentials for acceptance into a PA program.
 As an active member of the AAPA African Heritage Caucus, Bass participated in Project Access designed to introduce high school to the PA profession during AAPA annual meetings.

 Bass helped establish and run the Community Coalition in 1990 in response to the 1980’s crack cocaine epidemic that devastated South LA.
 The goal of the Coalition was to provide preventative community-centered solutions to address the root causes that fueled crime, addiction, and violence in the community.
 Overtime, the Community Coalition has helped thousands of African American and Latino residents to build a prosperous and healthy South L.A.
 The Coalition has become a model for other cities.